Applications Being Accepted

 - 179D tax deductions assignable to non-profits

-- Home projects
+- Home electrification projects

 - Impact on existing programs